 By the way, many disabilities are invisible.
 That is, you wouldn’t know the individual had a disability unless they chose to disclose it.
 Common examples – including chronic pain, diabetes, hearing loss, depression and even certain visual impairments – may not be readily apparent.

-We developed this guide in cooperation with our supporters at Mitsubishi Electric America Foundation as a resource for our program’s diverse Employer Partners and organizations committed to equity and inclusion in the workplace.
+Perkins developed this guide in cooperation with our supporters at Mitsubishi Electric America Foundation as a resource for employers and organizations committed to equity and inclusion in the workplace.